Designing Parallel Algorithms for Community Detection using Arachne: Implementation and Experimental Setup

 \subsection{Experimental configuration}

 The experiments were conducted on an AMD EPYC 7763 server with dual sockets and 512GB of memory.
 Each socket contains 64 cores, providing a total of 128 cores.
-The system is equipped with 64KB of L1 caches, 512KB L2 caches, and 32MB L3 caches.
+The system is equipped with 64KB L1 caches, 512KB L2 caches, and 32MB L3 caches.
 Arachne is set up to work in the client-server model, where the client, typically a Python script or Jupyter notebook, interacts with an Arkouda server running on a high-performance computing (HPC) system.
 The relevant code was compiled using GCC version 13.2.0.
+We used NetworKit v11.0, NetworkX v3.1, and igraph v0.11.8 as baselines.
+Unless otherwise stated, all running times exclude I/O and graph loading time and only include the algorithmic execution.